 Dr Lucy Hammond, Associate Professor; Postgraduate Academic Lead – Student Experience, Warwick Medical School, visited Monash University between 18 - 22 March 2019, hosted by Prof Marilyn Baird, Head of Department of Medical Imaging and Radiation Sciences; Associate Dean, Learning and Teaching.
 Dr Lucy Hammond leads the Professional Project and Dissertation modules for all Warwick Medical School postgraduate taught students, and has a strong interest in student research, particularly around the challenges and opportunities for wider dissemination of student inquiry.

 The purpose of the visit was:

 1. To explore opportunities for collaboration in teaching and learning practice and pedagogy scholarship in relation to student research in postgraduate taught programmes

 2. To share practice in relation to student research within postgraduate taught degrees in health

 3. To explore best practice for student research assessment in coursework programmes

 4. To explore the value, purpose and best practice for student research in postgraduate taught programmes, and develop a network of individuals who are interested in these issues across the academy at Monash University

-5. To learn about the Practice Research Lead role and remit, to inform conceptualisation of research for practitioners and how this can be further developed.
+5. To learn about the Practice Research Lead role and remit, to inform conceptualisation of research for practitioners and to explore how this can be further developed

 An MWA Education Fund bid is in preparation to jointly develop a suite of shared electronic learning resources in this area to support students in conducting practice-based/quality improvement scholarship and inquiry (e.g. service evaluation, service development).